temporalio/proposals/ruby/type-hinting-converters-codecs-errors.md

 bytes) and JSON (using the `oj` gem and potentially allowing the SDK user to specify the [mode](https://github.com/ohler55/oj/blob/develop/pages/Modes.md)).
 We will also provide a `Composite` converter to combine multiple converters behind the same interface.

+To signal the `Composite` converter that a converter is unable to encode provided data it should throw a `Temporal::IncompatibleData` error.
+In this case the `Composite` converter will try the other converters it was initialized with.

 ### Codecs